hcilab/wams/README.md

 ## Examples

-Go to  `examples/` to see the examples.
-The entry-point of a `wams` app is the `Application` class.

-To try out the examples (except the no-op "scaffold" example), run as follows:
+To try out the examples, go to  `examples/` and run as follows:

 ```bash
 node examples/[EXAMPLE_FILENAME]